DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Network Enumeration with Nmap.md

 ![](./attachments/Pasted%20image%2020221107111221.png)
 *Hint: Remember that Nmap does not always recognize all information by default.*

-Connecting to the last service on port 31337 reveals the flag. nmap and tcpdump are not able to catch it.
+Connecting to the last service on port 31337 reveals the flag.
+Nmap and tcpdump are not able to catch it.

 ```
 ┌──(kali㉿kali)-[~]